schilama/Machine-Learning/README.md

-This repository contains assignments that were part of COMPSCI689 curriculum
+This repository contains course work that is part of COMPSCI689 curriculum